 Do you have good fitting, solid sneakers or running shoes?
 Perfect.
 Any shoe with a good stable sole, good fit, and breathable upper will do.
 If your shoe is too soft, you won’t get enough grip and all that hard work paddling will be lost in the energy transfer.
 And if it doesn’t fit tight, you might get blisters.
 In any case, make sure you don’t wear sandals or any shoes with open toes.
 Ouch!

 Some people prefer the clip-in system of shoes and paddles.
-If you have this and prefer it, feel free to bring along the paddles and shoes, so we can mount them on your bike, but don’t feel like you need to get it especially for the trip.
+If you have this and prefer it, feel free to bring along the paddles and shoes, so we can mount them on your bike, but don’t feel like you need to get them especially for the trip.
 They are not for everyone and do take some getting used to!

 Hands Not strictly essential, but we wouldn’t want to ride without biking gloves.
 We love the padding they provide on your palms, so your hands don’t ache after a long day holding - or gripping - your handlebars and when riding uneven terrain.
 Also, if it’s hot, your hands don’t get too sticky or too slippery on the grips and if your forehead is sweating, you can use your gloves to wipe that off too.
 Of course, they are great to protect your hands should you ever come off your bike, but we aren’t planning on doing that :)

 Head Last but not least – your helmet.
 High-quality helmets are included with the bike hire on all our tours.